A step by step guide to successfully starting an online store on Shopify,

 One of the biggest downsides to selling on eBay or Amazon are the "seller fees" you have to pay every time you make a sale.
 Both eBay and Amazon will charge you (on average) around 10 - 15% of the final sale price in fees.

-Having your own store means you don't need to pay these "seller fees", so it can instantly bump up the amount you get to pocket from each sale.
+Having your own store means you don't have to pay these "seller fees", so it can instantly increase your profit from each sale.

 You will often have to pay a small transaction processing fee, depending on what service you use to run your store, but it's likely to be in the neighborhood of ~2%, which is nothing compared to the fees that eBay and Amazon take.